-CJAG website has been publishing local news for more than 14 years and remains committed to providing local community information and public interest journalism.
+Clapham Junction Insider (formerly known as the CJAG website) has been publishing local news for over 14 years and remains committed to providing information about the local community and engaging in public interest journalism.

-Until recently, all stories, analysis and reports published have been made by Cyril Richert with the great help of many volunteers.
-However, at the end of the day it costs time and efforts and we are frustrated that we cannot and do more: there are many subjects that we would like to cover but funding journalism is tough.
-We need financial support to help us expand and cover more stories as well as providing regular information.
+Until recently, all the stories, analyses, and reports published have been made possible with the invaluable help of many volunteers.
+However, it requires a significant amount of time and effort, and we are frustrated that we cannot do more.
+There are numerous topics we would like to cover, but we require financial resources to provide regular information.

 Your help means we can spend more time researching stories, talking to contacts, sitting through meetings and writing stories.
 Any money given will help support community and public interest news and the expansion of our coverage in this area.